triflicacid/triflic-script/docs/General.md

 ## Syntax

 Everything in TriflicScript is an expression, and everything (bar structures) return a value to the evaluation stack.
 Source code is read and split into tokens, at which stage nothing is known about structure or intent, and places into token lined.
-When an EOL token `;` or a newline not preceeded by a comma is encountered, a new token line begins.
+When an EOL token `;` is encountered, a new token line begins.
 Token lined are then scanned and patterns grouped into structures such as `if`, `while`, list definitions etc...
 Finally, each token line is re-ordered into postfix notation awaiting evaluation.

 So
 - Everything is an expression
-- Lines are seperated by `;` or newlines not preceeded by `,`
+- Expressions are seperated by a semi-colon `;`

 There is no syntax highlighter for TriflicScript, although syntax highlighting for the Rust language is suitable for TriflicScript.